dportik/dadi_pipeline/Two_Population_Pipeline/README.md

      ValueError: Cannot operate with a folded Spectrum and an unfolded one.

 If you see this, check to make sure both relevant arguments actually agree on the spectrum being folded or unfolded.

+**Caveats:**

+ The likelihood and AIC returned represent the true likelihood only if the SNPs are unlinked across loci.
+For ddRADseq data where a single SNP is selected per locus, this is true, but if SNPs are linked across loci then the likelihood is actually a composite likelihood and using something like AIC is no longer appropriate for model comparisons.
+See the discussion group for more information on this subject.

 **Contributing to the 2D Model Set:**